rmoehn/theatralia/README.md

 though!
 Just kidding.

 ## How to test on a local Tomcat

+This doesn't work at the moment, but will be fixed sometime.

  1. Run `lein ring uberwar`.
  2. Copy `target/theatralia.war` to your Tomcat's webapps directory, probably